How Do I Know if It’s Alzheimer’s?

-- Brain Freeze — Forgetting the rules of a game, losing your train of thought, or forgetting where you’re going are part of normal human experience.
-BUT the severity and frequency of these episodes can foreshadow a problem.
+- Brain Freeze — Forgetting the rules of a game, losing your train of thought, or forgetting where you’re going are part of normal human experience, but the frequency and severity of these episodes can foreshadow a problem

 Often depression can be confused for dementia.
-If feeling overwhelmed or overwraught, your brain is often overloaded (and “over” anything can’t be good, right?).
-Well here are some signs that you could be suffering from either depression or dementia — and a doctor is the best person to distinguish the difference:
+If feeling overwhelmed or overwrought, your brain is often overloaded (and “over” anything can’t be good).
+Here are some signs that you could be suffering from either depression or dementia — and a doctor is the best person to distinguish the difference:

 Neurological problems can also be a warning sign for dementia and Alzheimer’s.
 After all, our brains are part of the nervous system.
 So if you’re having these sorts of problems with your motor skills, it’s definitely worth visiting a doctor:

-While Alzheimer’s and dementia are related, they are still very different specimens; kind of like the similarities and differences between siblings.
-While they resemble each other in many ways, there are still distinct physical and mental/personality differences that make them two very different beings.
-And while it is usually a straightforward task for a physician to determine whether someone has dementia, the cause is not always easy to pinpoint.
-According to the Alzheimer’s Association, memory loss can be caused by a number of treatable conditions, such as brain tumors, malnutrition, heart disease, thyroid problems, depression or vitamin deficiencies, as well as by other dementia-causing illnesses.
-Vascular dementia, for instance, is the second most common cause of dementia after Alzheimer’s disease, but it is more likely to present itself in impaired judgment than in the memory loss characteristic of Alzheimer’s.
+While Alzheimer’s and dementia are related, they are still very different specimens.
+While they resemble each other in many ways, there are still distinct mental and physical differences that make them two very different beings.
+While it is usually a straightforward task for a physician to determine whether someone has dementia, the cause is not always easy to pinpoint.
+According to the Alzheimer’s Association, memory loss can be caused by a number of treatable conditions, such as:

-Once it is determined whether someone has dementia or Alzheiemer’s— the treatments can be very different.
+Once it is determined whether someone has Alzheimer’s or dementia — the treatments can be very different.

-We want to hear from our readers, too—has knowledge of early warning signs helped you get a family member the care they need?
-Let us know in the comments.
+Has knowledge of these early Alzheimer’s warning signs helped you get a family member the care they need?
+Share your story in the comments below.